-Burgos Cathedral is located in Burgos, in the region of Castilla Leon.
-The building that we see today stands on site of the original building
+Burgos Cathedral is located in the city of Burgos, in the region of Castilla Leon.
+The building that we see today stands on site of

 The Cathedral.
 The silluette of the Cathedral can be seen from the distance while drivers approach Burgos from the Meseta.
 The Cathedral is without a doubt Burgos´landmark, and one of the most beautiful cathedrals not only in Spain but in Europe.